-Commissioning art, whether it's a painting, sculpture, glass art, or any other art form, offers a way for patrons to bring their creative ideas to life in a personalised and often deeply meaningful way.
+Commissioning art, whether it's a painting, sculpture or glass art, offers a way for patrons to bring their creative ideas to life in a personalised and often deeply meaningful way.

 Glass artwork holds its own unique appeal with its luminous intricate nature and the special shape & colour qualities inherent in the glass itself.

 Fused glass art is a relatively new art form that has gained prominence in recent decades, allowing artists to explore new possibilities within the medium.

 Commissioning allows individuals to have a direct say in the creative process and ensure the final piece aligns with their vision and preferences.
 It's a way to obtain a unique and meaningful artwork that might not otherwise exist.

 Let’s dig into some of the reasons why an individual might choose to commission a piece of Hard Edge glass art.

 1: Transparency and light play

 Glass has the captivating ability to manipulate and transmit light in hypnotic ways.